 - Small-denomination gift cards for coffee & food

-If you don’t know where to donate your blessing bags, refer to your city’s homeless shelter directory for a list of nearby locations.
+If you don’t know where to donate your blessing bags, refer to your city’s Homeless Shelter Directory for a list of nearby locations.
 You can also keep a few bags in your car in case you spot someone in need.

 Get others in the giving spirit with you!

 What’s better than giving away 10 blessing bags?
 Giving away 20 or 30!
-Invite your friends, coworkers, and family members to join in your blessing bag activity—the more the merrier!
+Invite your friends, coworkers, and family members to join in your blessing bags activity—the more the merrier!
 If they can’t donate their time to help fill the bags, ask if they can help by donating the supplies.
 They might already have a number of items sitting in their closet or pantry at home.

 Blessing bags don’t have to be just a holiday occasion.
-Shelters, food banks, and individuals affected by homelessness have needs year-round so never underestimate the impact of your giving! ❤️
+Shelters, food banks, and individuals affected by homelessness have needs year-round, so never underestimate the impact of your giving! ❤️

 Looking for more ways to spread kindness?
 Check out these sweet ideas!